K R Mangalam World School: K. R. Manglam World School, Greater Kailash

-Summer Fields School is a private, co-educational, nursery–secondary school in the Kailash Colony neighbourhood of the South Delhi district of Delhi, India.
+K. R. Manglam World School, Greater Kailash is a private, co-educational, nursery–secondary school in the Kailash Colony neighbourhood of the South Delhi district of Delhi, India.
 It was established in 1953 by James Douglas Tytler and is a part of the K.R.
 Mangalam Group.
 It is affiliated to the Central Board of Secondary Education and is a member of the National Progressive Schools' Conference.

+It has 6 houses: Vivekananda, Nehru, Gandhi, Radhakrishnan, Teresa and Targore.